Peter Carruthers (philosopher)

-Peter Carruthers (born June 16, 1952) is a philosopher working primarily in the area of philosophy of mind.
+Peter Carruthers (born June 16, 1952) is a British philosopher working primarily in the area of philosophy of mind.
 He is Professor of Philosophy at the University of Maryland, associate member of Neuroscience and Cognitive Science Program and member of the Committee for Philosophy and the Sciences.

 Background

 Before he moved to the University of Maryland in 2001, Carruthers was Professor of Philosophy at the University of Sheffield where he founded and directed the Hang Seng Centre for Cognitive Studies and prior to that was a lecturer at University of Essex, Queen's University of Belfast, University of St. Andrews, and University of Oxford.
 He was educated at the University of Leeds before studying for his D.Phil at University of Oxford under Michael Dummett.

 Notable ideas

 Role of language in cognition

 There is a spectrum of opinions on the role of language in cognition.
 At one extreme, philosophers like Michael Dummett have argued that thought is impossible in the absence of language; and social scientists influenced by Benjamin Whorf have believed that the natural languages that people grow up speaking will have a profound influence on the character of their thoughts.
 At the other extreme, philosophers like Jerry Fodor, together with most cognitive scientists, have believed that language is but an input/output device for cognition, playing no significant role in thought itself.
 Carruthers has steered a path in between these two extremes.
 In his 1996 book, he allowed that much thought can and does occur in the absence of language, while arguing for a constitutive role for language in conscious thinking, conducted in "inner speech".
 In his 2006 book, this position is broadened and deepened.
 Following Antonio Damasio, he argues that mental rehearsals of action issue in imagery that plays a profound role in human practical reasoning, with inner speech now being seen as a subset of action rehearsal.
 Carruthers now argues that the serial use of these rehearsals can issue in a whole new level of thinking and reasoning, serving to realize the "dual systems" that psychologists like Daniel Kahneman believe to be involved in human reasoning processes.